How to motivate your team at the least productive time of the year

 The urge to comfort eat could be countered by providing afternoon snacks to help employees out of the post-lunch dip – but given that the workplace ‘cake culture’ has recently been blamed for increasing obesity, you might want to opt for healthier alternatives such as nuts and fruit.

 As for combatting brain fog, it’s up to your employees to get their eight hours’ sleep, and keep their blood sugar levels stable.
-However, you could encourage your team to dispel the fog and improve their concentration and memory using fun techniques – brain-taxing games such as bingo and chess have been shown to improve cognitive ability.
+However, you could encourage your team to dispel the fog and improve their concentration and memory using fun techniques – brain-taxing games like chess have been shown to improve cognitive ability.

 2. Workplace ennui